-Shares in the Fund may be marketed in Germany only to "professional investors" as defined in the KAGB and the AIFMD.
+Shares in the Fund may be marketed in Germany only to "professional investors" or "semi-professional" as defined in the KAGB and the AIFMD.

 Shares in the Fund may not be marketed in Germany to "semi-professional investors" or "private investors" as defined in the KAGB.